-Net positions of actual bidding zones are calculated by Euphemia and used as is.
-Euphemia does not calculate net positions for virtual bidding zones (which are used for modelling HVDC links) but it calculates the flows on these links.
+Net positions of each bidding zone is calculated by Euphemia and used as is.
+Euphemia does not calculate net positions for virtual bidding zones (which are used for modelling HVDC links), but it calculates the flows on these links.
 Net positions of virtual bidding zones are calculated based on these flows.